 Adaptil (formerly called DAP) spray is a great quick way to help calm your dog in stressful situations and for travel.
-The price tag is a bit steep for one bottle, but the pump is a micro-mister and used judiciously (3-7 pumps per use), will last a long time.
-I use the spray on dog beds, crates, and even bandanas as collars when my dogs need some calmness.
+The price tag is a bit steep for one bottle, but the pump is a micro-mister and used judiciously (3 to 7 pumps per use), will last a long time.
+You can use the spray on dog beds, crates, and even bandanas as collars when my dogs need some calmness.

 The Adaptil spray is shorter-lived and overall not as powerful as the Adaptil collar.

 - Non-toxic may be used with other therapies

 - Does not stain or affect clothing or material

 - The synthetic version of "dog appeasing pheromones" used to calm dogs, aid with confidence.

 - Safe and non-toxic, this spray may be used on dog beds, crates, and clothing.
 Do not spray directly on the dog.